Seven Keys to Baldpate (1929 film)

-Seven Keys to Baldpate is a 1929 American pre-Code sound film produced and distributed through RKO Pictures.
+Seven Keys to Baldpate is a 1929 American pre-Code sound comedy mystery film produced and distributed through RKO Pictures.
 It was the first sound film based on the 1913 Earl Derr Biggers novel/ George M. Cohan play Seven Keys to Baldpate, following three different silent film versions (1916, 1917 and 1925).
 The film had its premiere on Christmas Day, 1929 in New York City, and its official release was the following month.

 Plot

 In a New York City club, famous novelist William Halliwell "Mac" Magee makes a $5,000 bet with a wealthy friend, Hal Bentley, that he can write a 10,000-word story within 24 hours at the "lonesomest spot on Earth": a summer resort in the winter.
 Hal owns the resort, the Baldpate Inn, on a mountaintop 6 hours away by train.

 Hal asks Mac to write something more thoughtful than his usual melodramatic thriller.
 If nothing else, Hal wants him to avoid the cliche of love at first sight between hero and heroine.
 Mac says he doesn't really believe in that, "but it makes swell fiction".
 Before he leaves, Hal introduces a Mrs. Rhodes and a lovely young reporter named Mary Norton—and Mac falls in love at first sight.
 Now he wants to delay the bet, but Hal insists he must go that night, and write the story between midnight and the following midnight.

 Mac is let into the Baldpate Inn by the people with the only key: Elijah Quimby, the caretaker, and his wife.
 Hal has arranged for the electricity and telephone to work, and the Quimbys light fires in the fireplaces and prepare a room.
 They mention that the only other time someone was there in the winter it was crooked politicians who broke in so they could hide a graft payment in the office safe.
 They also mention a local hermit, Peters, who likes to scare people by pretending to be a ghost.
 The Quimbys now give Mac the key and leave.
 They will return the following midnight for his manuscript.

 Mac locks himself in and begins work.
 But soon he is surprised when a man unlocks the inn and lets himself in.
 His name is Bland.
 Mac overhears him phoning someone and saying that he is going to put the money into the hotel safe and Mayor Cargan, who knows the combination, can collect it.
 Bland also says he has the only key to the inn.
 Mac confronts Bland, who pulls a gun.
 Eventually Mac manages to trick Bland and lock him up, but Bland escapes through a window.